alaycheme25/chemeng277_batteryproject/README.md

 `MATSCI_176_Project_Data.xlsx`

 Training data is obtained from the [Materials Project](https://next-gen.materialsproject.org/) by running `Download_from_MP_API_updated.ipynb`.
-The first 6 columns are for battery categorization via working ion, elements, formula charge, etc. Columns 7-14 are scraped from Materials Projeect and are available features for performance estimation.
+The first 6 columns are for battery categorization via working ion, elements, formula charge, etc. Columns 7-14 are scraped from Materials Project and are available features for performance estimation.
 An additional three columns corresponding to the lattice constants are added to the training dataset, which are obtained from the structure column.

 The final training dataset consists of the following features: 'max_delta_volume', 'average_voltage', 'capacity_grav', 'stability_discharge', 'material_density', 'formation_energy_per_atom', 'band_gap', 'a', 'b', 'c'.

 ### Testing data
 `mp_battery_test_data.csv`

-Testing dataset is obtained by splicing together gravimetric capacity, gravimetric energy density, voltage, and maximum change in volume data from [Moses, I.A. et al](https://www.sciencedirect.com/science/article/pii/S0378775322009570) and the Materials Project database.
+The testing dataset is obtained by splicing together gravimetric capacity, gravimetric energy density, voltage, and maximum change in volume data from [Moses, I.A. et al](https://www.sciencedirect.com/science/article/pii/S0378775322009570) and the Materials Project database.
 A subset of the paper's samples were chosen to use as testing data.
 The remaining features present in the training data were obtained by scraping the features from Materials Project using the chosen samples' Materials Project ID.
-The true absolute gravimetric energy densities are stored for model evaluation and are unsued for testing.
+The true absolute gravimetric energy densities are stored for model evaluation and are unused for testing.

 ## Training and using the model
-Model training and testing occurs in `machine_learning.ipynb`.
+Model training and testing occur in `machine_learning.ipynb`.
 Before running, confirm the following lines of code in cell $2$ are present for the program to access the [training data](#Training data) and the [testing data](#Testing data) on your device:
 ```
 pdata = pd.read_excel("MATSCI_176_Project_Data.xlsx")